 - 2 tablespoons unsalted butter, divided

 - freshly ground black pepper

-- 2 cups wild mushrooms, cleaned and sliced
+- 1 pound mixed wild mushrooms, cleaned and thinly sliced